-The Soil Contamination Countermeasures Law is the main environmental law concerning land.
-Under this Law, if the land is designated as contaminated to an extent that may harm the health of inhabitants in the neighbourhood through underground water etc., the prefectural governor may order the owner of such land to take appropriate measures, including the clean up of such land.
+The Land Contamination Measure Law is the main environmental law concerning land.
+Under this Law, if the land is designated as contaminated, the prefectural governor may order the owner of such land to take appropriate measures, including the clean up of such land.
 It should be noted that the owners of buildings are sometimes required to take appropriate measures to remove the health risks to inhabitants in buildings associated with the presence of asbestos.